-The named officers / advisers will be the first point of contact for the school in relation to these restrictions.
-He or she will make appropriate recommendations to the Section 151 Officer and Chief Education Officer.
+The named officer / adviser will be the first point of contact for the school in relation to these restrictions.
+He or she will make appropriate recommendations to the Strategic Director: Resources and Head of Schools Service.
 The need for and extent of such restrictions will be assessed on a school by school basis